 Like Máni, she is often attested to in magic spells; and like Ullr we know she played a larger role in the daily religious observances of our forebears than the surviving literature about her might suggest.
 One particular cultic practice attested to her involved the pouring of milk and honey into the soil of farmland, asking for her blessing.

-She is referred to as Frigga’s parent by the name of Fjörgyn, with another deity called Fjörgynn (the masculine version of Fjörgyn).
+She is referred to as Frigg’s parent by the name of Fjörgyn, with another deity called Fjörgynn (the masculine version of Fjörgyn).
 While masculine-feminine name pairings are common among the Vanir, who married brother to sister, Jörð is older than both Æsir and Vanir tribes of gods.
-One theory is that Frigga was conceived of through parthenogenesis.
-Jörð, after all, is something of a reincarnation of Ýmir: her body is made out of the recycled remains of the hermaphroditic entity, who likewise created life with him-herself.
+One theory is that Frigg was conceived through parthenogenesis.
+Jörð may be something of a reincarnation of Ýmir, with her body made out of the recycled remains of the hermaphroditic entity, who likewise created life with him-herself.

 Jörð is the daughter of Nótt (Night) and Annar, both primordial Jötnar.
-She is the loving mother of Thor and Meili, by Óðin, and is considered to be the mother of Frigga.
-She is often called “Óðin’s bride,” in skaldic poetry and is one of his concubines – a position of great honour.
-She is one of the Giant-Brides, or Etin-Brides, those Jötnar who marry into the family of gods, and in so doing she is considered one of the Æsir.
+She is the mother of Thor and another god named Meili, by Óðin.
+She is called “Óðin’s bride” in skaldic poetry and is one of his concubines – a position that would have been one of great honour.

-In the lore, she is described as wearing a girdle, and ditches, turf, gullies, escarpments, and other earth-work ledges were referred to as this girdle.
+In the lore, she is described as wearing a girdle, and ditches, turf, gullies, escarpments, and other earthwork ledges were referred to metaphorically as this girdle.

 Thoughts on Jörð

-In Ango-Saxon tradition, she is called “Mother of Mankind.”
-In prayers and petitions in the lore, she is called upon as the mother of all the gods, and asked to answer prayers.
-In particular, Jörð is invoked for help in finding and accessing healing herbs, and in activating their maximal potential.
+She is called “Mother of Mankind” and in prayers and petitions in the lore, she is called upon as the mother of all of the gods as well.
+In particular, Jörð is invoked for help in finding and accessing healing herbs, and in activating their maximum potential.
+She is among the many deities who speak to Northern paganism’s inseparable interweaving with environmentalism and ecology movements.
+An important aspect of practicing any paganism is environmentalism, so much so that calling yourself a pagan often implies environmental activism.

 Signs and Symbols

-The earth, hills, mountains, and unspoiled wilderness.
+The Earth, hills, mountains, and unspoiled wilderness.
 Healing herbs, bees, and grandmothers.
 Natural features that resemble a woman (womb-like caverns, hills shaped like breasts) and soil.
 Girdles, both as a garment, as a metaphor for ditches, turf, gullies, escarpments, and other earth-work ledges.
+Icons of ecology movements and environmental rights groups.

-Earth, Jorth, Fjorgyn, Eordan Modar (Mother Earth), Eorde, Erce, Fold, Fira Modor, Hlodynn, Hludana, Grund, Erda, Drighten.
-See Nerthus.
+Earth, Jorth, Fjorgyn, Nerthus, Eordan Modar (Mother Earth), Eorde, Erce, Fold, Fira Modor, Hlodynn, Hludana, Grund, Erda, Drighten.
+Also Gaia/Gaea, Ge, and Terra in Greco-Roman tradition.